mnr/writing-wip/kwak-anthology.md

 Detective Araci Belo admires the view of post-earthquake Portland from this small condominium.
 The west hills provide a lush green background to the dense housing towers, interconnected by skyways and hypertube stations.

 He pulls his focus back to consider the shattered room.
 The explosion had propelled bits of the oven from the back of the condo, spraying shrapnel towards the window.
-The top half of the room is scorched, and the sweet, meaty smell of burnt flesh emanates from Dakota Williams, the recently deceased occupant of the condominium.
+The room is scorched, and the sweet, meaty smell of burnt flesh emanates from Dakota Williams, the recently deceased occupant of the condominium.
 She lays on her back in the middle of the room; her severed right arm near the earthquake pillar.
 Her left forearm leans against the wall.
 The explosion burned through her clothing, face, and skin.

 Pieces of meal boxes are scattered around the room.
 How many is difficult to know; metal and plastic shards are mixed with uncooked food.
 One meal is in the far corner, complete except for a dented corner.
 The cube, small enough to hold in two hands, is covered with a bright depiction of the traditional (soy-based) steak and potatoes with brussels sprouts.